-The environment values that define the remote environment.
-The values MUST override the remote environment values if there is a collision.
+This attribute holds the environment variable values for the execution machine.
+The values SHOULD override the remote environment values if there is a collision.
 If this is not possible, the behavior is implementation dependent.

 8.8 workingDirectory

 This attribute specifies the directory where the job is executed.
 If the attribute is not set, the behavior is implementation dependent.
 The attribute value MUST be evaluated relative to the execution host's file system.
 The attribute value MAY contain the HOME_DIRECTORY or PARAMETRIC_INDEX constant values as placeholders.
 A HOME_DIRECTORY placeholder at the begin denotes the remaining portion of the attribute value as a relative directory path resolved relative to the job users home directory at the execution host.
 The PARAMETRIC_INDEX placeholder MAY be used at any position within the attribute value in the case of parametric job templates and SHALL be substituted by the underlying DRM system with the parametric jobs' index.